 The Project Friendships Kit is designed for schools and groups to share the effective framework that inspired the book “BFF or NRF (Not Really Friends).”
-The curriculum helps groups of kids, ages 8-12, navigate their social world with more skill and awareness.
+The curriculum helps girls and boys, ages 8-12, navigate their social world with more skill and awareness.
 Interactive group activities, quizzes and handouts engage kids while teaching healthy relationship skills and how to manage struggles.

 Children with positive friendships perform better in school, have more confidence and stronger self-esteem.
 But because children develop social skills at different paces, friendships can be painful and confusing, especially in elementary and middle school.

 The Project Friendships Kit is a low-cost way for schools and groups to offer the effective curriculum that inspired the book, BFF or NRF (Not Really Friends)?
 Girls Guide to Happy Friendships.
 Downloadable files and easy to follow instructions enable school counselors, teachers, group leaders or parent volunteers to lead programs with groups of kids.
 The kit can be used for boys, girls or mixed gender groups.

 Curriculum Kits include the following downloadable files: